M66B/FairEmail/docs/FAQ-es-rES.md

 <a name="faq111"></a>
 **(111) Is OAuth supported?**

-OAuth for Gmail is supported via the quick setup wizard.
+OAuth para Gmail es compatible a través del asistente de configuración rápida.
 The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
 OAuth for non on-device accounts is not supported because Google requires a [yearly security audit](https://support.google.com/cloud/answer/9110914) ($15,000 to $75,000) for this.
 You can read more about this [here](https://www.theregister.com/2019/02/11/google_gmail_developer/).

-OAuth for Yandex and Yahoo is supported via the quick setup wizard.
+El asistente de configuración rápida soporta OAuth para Yandex y Yahoo.

 OAuth for Office 365 accounts is supported, but Microsoft does not offer OAuth for Outlook, Live and Hotmail accounts (yet?).